invin7/Raspberry-Pi-Homelab/README.md

 A self-hosted homelab built on a Raspberry Pi 5 to explore Linux system administration, networking, storage management, containerization, and self-hosting.

-The server provides private cloud storage, media streaming, secure password management, and remote access while running entirely on a headless Raspberry Pi OS installation.
-Data is stored on a Samsung T7 external SSD, and services are managed using a combination of native Linux services and Docker Compose.
+The server hosts services for private cloud storage, media streaming, and secure password management while providing secure remote access over Tailscale.
+It runs on a headless Debian 13 (Trixie) installation on a Raspberry Pi 5, with all data stored on an external Samsung T7 SSD.

 ---